wurstmineberg/api.wurstmineberg.de/README.md

-minecraft-api
+This is [Wurstmineberg](http://wurstmineberg.de/)'s Minecraft API, an API Server using [bottle.py](http://bottlepy.org/) that exposes [Minecraft](http://minecraft.net/) server data via [JSON](http://www.json.org/).

+It can be found live on http://api.wurstmineberg.de/.

+Configuration
 =============

-An API Server using bottle.py that exposes minecraft server data via JSON.
-It can be found live on http://api.wurstmineberg.de
+[This guide](http://michael.lustfield.net/nginx/bottle-uwsgi-nginx-quickstart) describes how to set up a bottle.py application such as this API using [nginx](http://wiki.nginx.org/).
+Just use [`api.py`](api.py) instead of writing your own `app.py` as in the guide.

+If you're using [the Apache httpd](http://httpd.apache.org/) or another web server, you're on your own for setting up the API.